Competition Guidelines and Rules

 g.
 Knutsford – includes the town and the surrounding villages but the image must contain something that clearly shows the photograph has been taken in the Knutsford area.

-3. A maximum of six prints may be submitted but no more than two in each catagory.
+3. A maximum of seven prints may be submitted but no more than two in each catagory.
 Please note that whilst there is no minimum mount size for our competitions (see point 3 in General above), any print in a mount size other than 50cm x 40cm will not be considered for entry in the L&CPU annual competition.

 5. No entry may be entered into a subsequent annual competition.